 pom.xml

-The pom.xml file has these information:
+The pom.xml file has this information:

 Build, Run to Test